 Section 5.56.(b) Grain Moisture Meters

-Section 5.56. was reorganized into two sections beginning with the 1997 Edition of NIST Handbook 44.
+Section 5.56. has been reorganized into two Sections.
 This Section, 5.56.(b), applies to all non-NTEP grain moisture meters manufactured or placed into service before January 1, 1998.
 (Code reorganized and renumbered 1996.)

 A. Application